 One year later GWCP was formally constituted, regular weekly work parties commenced and now the wood has been designated as a Local Nature Reserve with 4000 new trees, paths, seats and a pond to provide a haven for wildlife and nature lovers.
 In 2003 the Group was one of the first in the country to win the Queen's Golden Jubilee Award for Voluntary Service.

-If you would like to come along to one of our work parties to see what we do then just look under EVENTS to see when the next one is.
-WOOD-CHIPS will show you what we have been doing.
+If you would like to come along to one of our work parties to see what we do then either contact us via email or FaceBook or just turn up, we work in the woods most Thursdays between 9 and 10.30am.
+The WoodChips tab will show you what we have been doing.

 FaceBook : GWCP FaceBook Page